goopyplastic/littlerp2/README.md

 The LittleRP2 is the an update to the LittleRP Open Source Resin Printer (http://www.littlerp.com) that adds additional functionality as well as refinements.
 Some of the primary differences between the LittleRP and the LittleRP2 are:

+# Kits are currently available in the LittleRP web store: (littlerp.bigcartel.com)

 ### Flexibilty:
 - Wider foodprint to allow for additional vat options
 - Self-sourceable configurable vat